 Toilets are the centre of every bathroom, that’s why it’s such an eyesore when you see one with dark brown stains.
-While there are many commercial products on the market for very stained toilet bowls, you can also use some home ingredients to achieve great results.
+While there are many commercial products on the market for very stained toilet bowls, you can also use some home ingredients to effectively remove stubborn spots from the toilet.

 So, if you:

 Recently bought or rented a new home and the toilet is in unsatisfactory condition.

 Tried different cleaning chemicals, including bleach, but the stains are still there.

 Don’t want to buy a new toilet, but can’t stand to look at the stains any longer.

 Then read along to learn how to clean a very stained toilet bowl.